Namak Haraam

 Namak Haraam is a 1973 Indian Hindi-language drama film directed by Hrishikesh Mukherjee.
 The film stars Rajesh Khanna, Rekha, Simi Garewal and Amitabh Bachchan.
 It also stars Asrani, Raza Murad, A. K. Hangal, and Om Shivpuri.
 The music is by R. D. Burman, the screenplay by Gulzar, and lyrics by Anand Bakshi.
 Rajesh Khanna received his third BFJA Awards for Best Actor (Hindi) in 1974 for this film and Amitabh Bachchan had won his second Filmfare Award for Best Supporting Actor in 1974.

 This was the second Hrishikesh Mukherjee film that starred Khanna and Bachchan after Anand.
 "Diye Jalte Hai", "Nadiya Se Dariya" and "Main Shayar Badnaam" are the most memorable melodies, all rendered powerfully by Kishore Kumar and picturised on Rajesh Khanna, who won the hearts of millions by his meaningful acting and face impressions.
 The film proved out to be a box office superhit and was the 5th highest-grossing film of 1973.
 The film was remade in Tamil as Unakkaga Naan.

 This story concentrates on the rise of unions with the backdrop of Bombay's textile mills and inflation in the early 1970s.

 Plot

 Two friends, Somu and Vicky try avenge the insult made to Vicky by the union leader of his factory, Somu infiltrates the factory as a worker and later the trade union as its leader.
 However, Somu is moved by the plight of the workers and is influenced by their ideals, which leads to a confrontation between the two friends.
-Vicky goes to jail at the end.
+In the end, Somu gets killed by Vicky's father, owner of the mill.
+Vicky, remorseful, takes the blame and goes to jail.